phelipetls/blog/content/posts/improving-the-android-studio-experience-in-dwm/index.md

 I don't want them to show up in the taskbar (since I use the [`awesomebar`](https://dwm.suckless.org/patches/awesomebar/) patch).

-At first, I went in and modified the source code ignore these windows by their `WM_NAME` properties, which is easy to find out with `xprop`.
-The thing is they're very badly named and not very distinct from each other).
+At first, I went in and modified the source code to ignore these windows by their `WM_NAME` properties, which is easy to find out with `xprop`.
+But these windows are very badly named and their names are not very distinct from the device window.

-But later I learned that these other windows are [*transient windows*](https://en.wikipedia.org/wiki/Transient_(computer_programming)) in
+Later I learned that these other windows are [*transient windows*](https://en.wikipedia.org/wiki/Transient_(computer_programming)) in
 X11: